RESEARCHER - ALZHEIMER'S DISEASE

 The successful candidate will join the Wisconsin Alzheimer's Disease Research Center Neuroimaging Group (www.brainmap.wisc.edu), a multidisciplinary collective of more than 20 principal investigators with over 41 human and nonhuman primate research projects spanning the diagnostic spectrum from normal aging to Alzheimer's dementia.
 (S)he will be actively engaged in cutting-edge neuroimaging and biomarker research studies of lifestyle and genetic factors related to cognitive resilience in normal aging and preclinical Alzheimer's disease.
 This position requires analytic thinking, good interpersonal skills, and the ability to communicate effectively with colleagues and study participants.
 Primary areas of responsibility include data processing, data analyses, and preparation of scientific writing such as abstracts, posters, papers, and grants.

-The applicant should have the flexibility to work both independently and collaboratively, and should understand key elements of research studies including hypotheses generation, study design & objectives, statistical analyses, and presentation of results.
+The applicant should have excellent writing skills, strong attention to detail, the flexibility to work both independently and collaboratively, and should understand basic elements of research studies including hypotheses generation, study design & objectives, statistical analyses, and presentation of results.
+It is important for the applicant to have good communication skills and some supervisory experience or previous mentoring for research personnel.
+Interested candidates need not satisfy each of the foregoing preferences to apply.

-Hire will be subject to criminal and Caregiver background checks.
+Hire will be subject to criminal and Caregiver background check requirements.

 Instructions to applicants: